Approximating Pandora's Box with Correlations

 \subsection{Reducing \pbText{} to $\pbT$}

-We initially present two different tools to effectively remove the values from our initial \pbText{} instance.
 Recall that a solution to \pbText{} involves two components ; (1) the order in which to open boxes and (2) a stopping rule.
-The goal of these reductions is to simplify the stopping rule of the problem, by making values either $0$ or $\infty$, therefore allowing us to focus on the order in which boxes are opened, rather than which value to stop at.
-As a warm-up, we start by presenting a straightforward reduction (Theorem~\ref{thm:pbv_to_pb0}) which however faces the following two issues. \begin{enumerate} \item It incurs an extra computational cost, since it adds a number of boxes that depends on the size of the values' support. \item Introduces opening costs, which means that the oracle for \pbText{} with outside option should be able to handle non-unit costs on the boxes. \end{enumerate} In order to amend these issues, we show a stronger reduction (Theorem~\ref{thm:pbv_to_pb0_log}) that does not face any of them.
-Specifically, there is no blow-up in the number of boxes, and the costs of the boxes in the oracle can be uniform ; thus it is a reduction to $\pbT$ and not $\pbTc$.
+The goal of the reduction to $\pbT$ is to simplify the stopping rule of the problem, by making values either $0$ or $\infty$, therefore allowing us to focus on the order in which boxes are opened, rather than which value to stop at.
+We start by presenting our main tool, a reduction to \msscText{} in Section~\ref{subsec:main_tool} and then improve upon that to reduce from the \textbf{uniform} version of $\msscf$ (Section~\ref{subsec:improved_tool}).

-Further strengthening this reduction, in Theorem~\ref{thm:pbv_to_upb0_log} we show how to reduce to an even simpler problem, where the probabilities of the scenarios are uniform i.e. $\upbT$.
-This is an important stepping stone towards our final goal, which is a reduction to \udtText{}.
-The strengths and weaknesses of each of these reductions are summarized in Table~\ref{table:removing_vals}.